Việt Tân: Programs

-Friends of Viet Tan
+Friends of Việt Tân

-Viet Tan started a social networking outreach program through the Friends of Viet Tan community that allows like-minded activists to follow news and activities about Vietnam and Viet Tan and also participate in the discussion.
+Việt Tân started a social networking outreach program through the Friends of Việt Tân community that allows like-minded activists to follow news and activities about Vietnam and Việt Tân and also participate in the discussion.
 The program was first launched as a Facebook application that allowed other users to suggest their own newsworthy articles and references to a main feed that was replicated to many other websites.
 The application also syndicated Radio Chân Trời Mới as a podcast, and in 2009 also introduced a vodcast.